chocolatethunder/Big-Buy-Store/README.md

 - Test driven development
 - Full Stack using WAMP platform
 - Use Microsoft Visio to design the database model
-- Implement OWASP rules to guard against malicious data.
+- Implement OWASP rules to guard against malicious data

 The main goal of this project was to understand how to design and implement a relational database.
 Creating a marketplace provided the opportunity to show and explore various types of SQL operations.
 First an EER Model was created.